msyamkumar/cs220-projects/spring20/p6/README.md

 suggest some code in the lab that you can use to access the data.
 Use the `#qN` format as you have previously.

-### Q1: which country names are listed in the `country` column of the dataset?
+### Q1: How many unique countries are present in the wine dataset?

-Your output should be in the form of a Python list containing the country names.
-The tests don't care about the order, but there should should be no duplicate entries in the lists.
-Also, some country names are missing in the dataset (real-life data is often messy, unfortunately!).
-Missing values are represented as `None`, but you should make sure `None` does not appear in your answer list.
+Your output should be in the form of<!--  a Python list containing the country names.
+The tests don't care about the order, but there should should be no duplicate entries in the lists.   -->
+Note: Some country names are missing in the dataset (real-life data is often messy, unfortunately!).
+Missing values are represented as `None`, but you should make sure `None` does not contribute to your answer.

 Now is a good time to run the tests with `python test.py`.
 If you did Q1 correctly, it should look like this: